cgstevens/FileProcessor/README.md

 	This means that instead of creating this monolitic actors structure remotely; I would create smaller units of work that would be perform remotely.

-	Since this actor subcribes to, tenant, the DatabaseWatcher will let the manager know when a location has been addded or removed.
+	Since this actor subcribes to all location, the DatabaseWatcher will let the manager know when a location has been addded or removed.
 	This actor will create LocationActor's based on the name of the Location.

 * **LocationActor**